Chemistry and Biochemistry

 Teaching Option

 This option is designed to prepare prospective teachers of chemistry at the secondary level.
-It provides a thorough background in the basic fields of chemistry and an acquaintance with aspects of chemistry in society that are essential to the practicing teacher of chemistry.
+It provides a thorough background in all of the basic fields of chemistry and an acquaintance with aspects of chemistry in society that are essential to the practicing teacher of chemistry.
 The chemistry teaching option qualifies graduates to teach secondary school chemistry.
 Employment opportunities will be enhanced by obtaining a second area of certification, usually a teaching minor.
 Obtaining a teaching major, a teaching minor, and certification will require more than 120 credits.

 Chemistry/Biochemistry Minors (Non-teaching)